An annual creative writing competition for teenagers since the year 2000.

 What if I can’t find the entry form?

-Ask your teacher or librarian (school, university or public library) for help.
+You must ask your teacher or librarian (school, university or public library) for help.
 The Re-Draft books are well known, and are available in the first term or semester.
 So you have plenty of time to get organised!
 But if you still can’t find a copy of the most recent edition, please contact us.
+If your school, university or public library does not support Re-Draft, contact us for advice.

 What else is in the Re-Draft books?

 Knowledge and encouragement.
 Only the Re-Draft competition provides so many examples of good writing that you can work out for yourself what is meant by the word “publishable”.
 You’ll also realise how flexible the standards are.